KernFerm/BubblesTheDev-WebBrowser/README.md

 If you use the built-in update flow, the browser can still download and launch the newer installer for you.

-## 🔁 Updates
+## Updates

-Current installer builds no longer offer a `Manual updates only` setup mode.

-Installed builds now use the automatic-update path when updates are enabled for the build.
+Managed updates still use a normal installer flow rather than a silent background patch.

 Important notes: